 - 9.1.
-John Mason School is committed to ensuring the development of a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - 9.2.
-The local academy board and Leadership Team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance. - 9.3.
-John Mason School is responsible for ensuring that the school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - 9.4.
-The local academy board will ensure that at least one of the people who conducts a recruitment interview has completed safer recruitment training.
+Our school is committed to ensuring the development of a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - 9.2.
+The Local Academy Committee and Leadership Team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance. - 9.3.
+The school maintains an accurate Single Central Record (SCR) in line with statutory guidance.
+This will be monitored and reviewed to ensure compliance by the Local Academy Committee and the school's Leadership Team. - 9.4.
+The Local Academy Committee will ensure that at least one of the people who conducts a recruitment interview has completed safer recruitment training.

 - 9.5.
-We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - 9.6.
-We will ensure that contractors and providers are aware of our school's safeguarding policy and procedures.
-We will require that employees and volunteers provided by these organisations use our procedure to report concerns. - 9.7.
-We will seek assurance that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding checks in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, 2022.
+We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2018 and related obligations under the Childcare Act 2006 in schools.
+(Applicable only to nursery, primary and childcare for children up to the age of 8) - 9.6.
+The school will ensure that contractors and providers are aware of the school's safeguarding policy and procedures and that this will be referred to and followed if an allegation is made regarding a member of their agency.
+The school will require that employees and volunteers provided by these organisations use the school's procedures to report concerns. - 9.7.
+We will seek assurance that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding checks in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, 2023.
 If assurance is not obtained, permission to work with our children or use our school premises may be refused. - 9.8.
 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement. - 9.9.
 We advise all staff to disclose any reason that may affect their suitability to work with children that could be a transferable risk to their role.